getanehAl/Windows-Penetration-Testing/README.md

 ```
 ➤ Bypass MAC address filtering solution by using/spoofing the MAC address of a whitelisted device
    (e.g. a printer, smart TV in meeting room)
+➤ Bypass wired network 802.1x protection (NAC) by using a device that has 2 network interfaces and tools like 'fenrir'.
 ➤ Hack the captive authentication portal used to control network access
 ➤ ...
 ```